ligalaizik/Antibody-repertoire-analysis-R-code-/README.md

 The output file from each MiXCR run will be used as an input for the R scripts

-R scripts include the following:
+R scripts include the following (and run according to this order):

-1/
+1/ Duplicate analysis Function
+2/ Rarefaction Function
+3/ Unique shared Seq-ver2 functionn
+4/ Isotype analysis Function
+5/ Mutation count Function
+6/ Clones analysis Vers Function
+7/ V gene analysis
+8/ Shared Clones